 The Spirit of Tehachapi

-Even though the pictured home was destroyed by the 1952 Earthquake, at one time in the 1890s, it was the first home travelers would see as they drove up the narrow, winding road from Bakersfield and parts north into the town of Tehachapi.
+Even though the pictured home was destroyed by the 1952 earthquake, at one time in the 1890s, it was the first home travelers would see as they traveled up the narrow, winding road from Bakersfield and parts north into the town of Tehachapi.

-Resurrecting the old home in print won't change today's events but sometimes it's good to go back in history to get a glimpse of those who once lived,worked, laughed and cried in our small town years ago.
+Resurrecting the old home in print won't change today's events but sometimes it's good to go back in history to get a glimpse of those who once lived, worked, laughed and cried in a small town years ago.

 One last note: The 1952 earthquake took down the lovely old home.
 The foundations of those days were redwood piling affixed under the home.
 They were sturdy and efficient except when the earth moved beneath the home.
 Then, the pilings gave way and the house cracked and sank to its demise.